ivanarya007/gdrive-bot-Docker/README.md

 **There are Ways for configuring this bot.**
 1. Add values to Environment Variables.
 And add a `ENV` var to Anything to enable it.

-### Add Values .env Folder Root To Environment Variables Set
+### Add Values Bot Folder Root .env To Set This Environment Variables

 - `BOT_TOKEN` - Get it by contacting to [BotFather](https://t.me/botfather)
 - `APP_ID` - Get it by creating app on [my.telegram.org](https://my.telegram.org/apps)